Targeted by cybercrime? This study says you're probably about 40 or younger

 The study comes as the most recent report from the FBI's Internet Crime Complaint Center shows an increase in digital attacks, with online fraud resulting in $12.5 billion in losses to the public in 2023 — a 22% jump since 2022.

-This spring, the FBI warned people about authentic sounding social media voice messages, video messages and emails that can be used to defraud individuals and businesses.
+This past spring, the FBI warned people about authentic-sounding social media voice messages, video messages and emails that can be used to defraud individuals and businesses.

-The rise in cybersecurity crime losses also comes at a time when experts are considering whether increased use of artificial intelligence will make people more vulnerable to digital attacks.
+The rise in cybersecurity crime losses also comes during a time when experts are considering whether increased use of artificial intelligence will make people more vulnerable to digital attacks.

 The study showed 61% of 6,749 people surveyed across the United States and six other countries were worried about being a cybercrime victim.
-It also indicated those worries were greater in people born between 1928 and 1945, a group sometimes known as the Silent Generation, which, according to Pew Research Center, is a term for children of the Great Depression and World War II.
+It also indicated those worries were greater in people born between 1928 and 1945, a group known as the Silent Generation.

 But it was younger generations that "are experiencing the highest rates of victimization," according to the findings.

-Fifty-two percent of adults born in the late 1990s to early 2000s, or Generation Z, reported having lost money or data in online scams, followed by 46% of millennials, born between 1981 and 1996, according to the study.
+The study showed that of those surveyed, 52% percent of adults born between 1997 and 2012, or Gen Z, reported having lost money or data in online scams, followed by 46% of millennials, born between 1981 and 1996.

 Meanwhile, only 16% of baby boomers, born between 1946 and 1964, and members of the Silent Generation reported they were victims of cybercrime incidents.